 1. Reduce your meat and dairy intake

-Ideally more people would go vegan or eat mostly vegan/flexitatian but the very least that everyone can do is try Meat Free Monday.
+Ideally, more people would go vegan or eat mostly vegan/flexitarian but the very least that everyone can do is try Meat Free Monday.
 One day a week without meat shouldn’t be hard to do.

-Going vegan is one of the best way’s to be more eco-friendly.
+Going vegan is one of the best ways’s to be more eco-friendly.
+If you’re trying Veganuary you might find my chat with Amy the Vegan helpful.

 You can find zero-waste essentials here.*